The inverse function theorem for curved L-infinity spaces: Homotopy transfer of curved algebras

 \subsection{The $L_\infty$ case}

 The discussion in the $L_\infty$ case is very much the same as the $A_\infty$ case, except that instead of using planar stable rooted trees in the formulas, one uses isomorphism classes of stable rooted trees.
-We refer to the article~\cite[Section 4]{FM} for a detailed treatment.